 Reuters reported in September that prosecutors are close to wrapping up a criminal inquiry and are unlikely to file criminal charges.

-But some customers have sued Corzine for civil charges, including breaching fiduciary duty.
+Some customers have sued Corzine for civil charges, including breaching fiduciary duty.

-In addition to Corzine, Steenkamp and Abelow, Koutoulas said he will seek to subpoena MF Global General Counsel Laurie Ferber and former Treasurer Edith O'Brien, as well as Christine Serwinski, former finance chief at MF's North American brokerage.
+The coalition is also seeking to subpoena MF Global General Counsel Laurie Ferber and former Treasurer Edith O'Brien, as well as Christine Serwinski, former finance chief at MF's North American brokerage.

 A spokesman for Corzine declined to comment.